travetto/travetto/module/schema/README.md

 encore: Schema
 ===

-This module provides more constrained access to Mongo DB.
+This module provide validation for schemas.
 This is achieved using the following:

+  - Class level
+     - `@Schema` defines a class to be a validated, will auto detect schema from typescript annotations
   - Decorator based definition of Mongoose validators as well as general metadata
-     - `@Field` defines a field that will be serialized
+     - `@Field` defines a field that will be serialized (if not using auto `@Schema()`)
      - `@Require` defines a required field
      - `@Enum` defines a field with only enumerated values
      - `@Trimmed` whitespace trims the field